Cherry Blossoms, Ginkgo, and Art Museums: 10 Sightseeing Spots on the Kumano Kodo Nakahechi (UNESCO World Heritage Site)

 Hidehira cherry (Prunus incisa)

-The Hidehira Cherry Blossom is located 100 m from the Tsugizakura Oji Shrine.
-It is said that when Fujiwara no Hidehira of Oshu visited Kumano on a pilgrimage to Kumano, he prayed for the safety of his child whom he had left behind at the Iwaya in Takijiri and broke the cherry tree there and replaced it with another tree.
-The existing cherry trees have been planted several times.
+It is said that when Fujiwara no Hidehira, the feudal lord of Ōshū, made a pilgrimage to Kumano, he prayed for the safety of his child, whom he had left in a rock cave at Takijiri.
+He broke off a branch from a cherry tree there and grafted it onto another tree.
+The cherry trees that remain today are descendants of that graft, having been replanted several times over the centuries.

 Address.